JafarzadeAysel/Bank_Loan_Default_Prediction/README.md

 # Bank Loan Default Prediction:  Project Overview
 * Built a tool to understand the past customers' profile in order to minimize the risk of future loan defaults
 * Cleaned dataset and use Future Selection Method
-* Tried SVM, Random Forest, Logistic Regression and best one using K-Fold Cross-Validation
+* Tried models like SVM, Random Forest, Logistic Regression and chose best one using K-Fold Cross-Validation
-* Used GridsearchCV for Hyper Parameter Tuning and
+* Used GridsearchCV for Hyper Parameter Tuning
 * Visualized ROC - AUC curve to evaluate the performance of model

 ## Code and Resources Used